WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part4/Resistor_Power_Rating/index.md

 The nearest power rating to `0.2` would usually be a 1/4 watt.

-#### 2) If the source voltage is 5V, and the resistance is 100Ω, what minimum power rating must the resistor haved?
+#### 2) If the source voltage is 5V, and the resistance is 100Ω, what minimum power rating must the resistor have?

 ```
 P = 5^2 / 100Ω = 0.25W = 1/4 watt.